Challenges in Deep Learning-Based Small Organ Segmentation: A Benchmarking Perspective for Medical Research with Limited Datasets: Results

 \subsection{Quantitative Analysis of XAI Stability}

-To move beyond a purely qualitative assessment of the "paradox of competence," we conducted a quantitative analysis of the stability of the models' reasoning.
+To move beyond a purely qualitative assessment of this observation, we conducted a quantitative analysis of the stability of the models' reasoning.
 We used the generated uncertainty maps from the 9 folds of the LOOCV protocol as a proxy for the model's confidence.
 For each top-performing model, we calculated the pixel-wise mean and variance of these maps.
-The results for \segformer{}, the top-ranked model in the LOOCV protocol, are shown in Figure \ref{fig:xai_stability}.
+The results for the top-performing models are shown in Figure \ref{fig:xai_stability}.

 The mean uncertainty map (Figure \ref{fig:xai_stability}A) confirms that, on average, the model's uncertainty is highest at the boundaries between tissue types, which is clinically expected.
-The crucial finding is in the variance map (Figure \ref{fig:xai_stability}B), which is nearly black across the entire image.
+Figure \ref{fig:xai_stability}B displays the variance map, which is nearly black across the entire image.
 This indicates a quantitatively minimal variance in uncertainty across the 9 independent folds.
-This provides strong evidence that while the quantitative \textit{performance metrics} were unstable, the model's underlying \textit{reasoning}—its understanding of which regions were easy or difficult—was highly stable and consistent.
+This indicates that while the quantitative performance metrics were unstable, the model's underlying reasoning was highly stable and consistent.
 The instability is therefore confined to superficial metric noise at the boundaries, not a fundamental disagreement in model competence.